-The objectives of this project are to develop estimates of passenger-miles traveled and unlinked trips for the following MBTA directly operated transportation modes: bus, rapid bus, trackless trolley, heavy rail, and light rail.
-CTPS will also develop an estimate of the average trip length per passenger for the commuter rail mode, estimates of passenger-miles traveled and unlinked trips for contracted MBTA local bus service, and estimates of passenger-miles traveled and unlinked trips on temporary bus bridge service.
-Finally, CTPS will review the MBTA's APC-derived passenger-miles traveled and boarding estimates.
+The objectives of this project are as follows:

+- Develop estimates of passenger-miles traveled and unlinked trips for the following MBTA directly operated transportation modes: bus, rapid bus, heavy rail, and light rail. - Develop an estimate of the average trip length per passenger for the commuter rail mode, estimates of passenger-miles traveled and unlinked trips for contracted MBTA local bus service, and estimates of passenger-miles traveled and unlinked trips on temporary bus bridge service. - Review the MBTA's APC-derived passenger-miles traveled and boarding estimates.